Russia jails four over plot to bomb high-speed train

 Moscow City Court handed prison terms of 15 to 18 years to Islam Khamzhuyev, Fail Nevlyutov, Mansur Umayev and Mansur Edilbiyev, natives of Russia’s troubled North Caucasus region.

 Prosecutors said they had tried to attack the Sapsan train in summer 2011, state news agency Itar-tass reported.
-A lawyer for the accused said the defense would appeal.
+A lawyer for the accused said the defence would appeal.

 The Kremlin is struggling to contain an Islamist insurgency in its mostly Muslim North Caucasus that continues in the wake of two wars between Moscow’s security forces and Chechen separatists in the region.